mockingbirdnj83/wolf3D/README.txt

 NUMPAD 2 : Decrease the map's width

 T : Switch mode [Cube | Face].
 Default is CUBE.
-Face isn't finished and it'll remain like that.
+Face mode isn't finished and it'll remain like that.

      M : Show the matrix.